Student Expression

 Can my school punish me for speech that it considers to be a “threat”?

 YES, if it is a “true threat.”
-To be considered a “true threat,” you must intend to threaten harm on a person with your speech.
+To be considered a “true threat” under Education Code Section 48900.7, you must intend that your statement be perceived as a threat.
 Your words must be so clear and believable that the person has a reasonable fear for their safety.

 Expressing Your Free Speech Rights